Blue Water Navy Veterans Timeline

 Blue Water Navy Veterans Service in Vietnam – 1962 – 1975

 Vietnam-era Blue Water Navy veterans are considered to be those who served aboard ships in the open waters off the coast of Vietnam during the Vietnam War, and who did not go ashore.
-Specifically, Blue Water Navy veterans served offshore within twelve nautical miles of the landmass of Vietnam between January 9, 1962 and May 7, 1975.
+Specifically, Blue Water Navy veterans served within twelve nautical miles seaward of the demarcation line of the landmass of Vietnam between January 9, 1962 and May 7, 1975.

 Agent Orange Act of 1991 – February 6, 1991